Authentic Venice Evening Food Tour in Cannaregio

 Your local Venetian guide will explain many of the traditions involving why people visited bacari during the day (even in the morning!).
 When Italians drink wine, they always have something to eat with it, to make sure that they don't get too tipsy.
 So over time, the bacari started offering cicchetti (small savory snacks).
 And so a new tradition was born - drinking wine with cicchetti.

 An ombra in Venice is a small glass of wine; ombra means “shade” in Italian.
 Legend has it that in the old days, wine was sold near the bell tower of San Marco's square in the shade.
 So the people would say "let's go drink in the shade by the bell tower”.
 Today it has been shortened to just one word - ombra.
-At the third stop, taste some of the local favorite ombra, as you sit down for a delicious lunch that includes some of the best pasta in Venice.
+At the third stop, taste some of the local favorite ombra, as you sit down for a delicious dinner that includes some of the best pasta in Venice.

 Gelato in Venice